 ERO augmentation tests that require personnel to report to their emergency response duty locations are not mandatory.
 They do however provide a high level of assurance that activation goals can be met.
 Many sites recognize the value of such “report-in” tests and have committed to perform them periodically.
 However, other combinations of testing and verification, if properly implemented, can provide a reasonable level of assurance.
 Commitments on this subject are contained in the licensee E-Plan and may vary between sites.

-After initial inspection of the ERO on-shift and augmentation staffing and the design, subsequent inspections need not repeat the review, but should focus on changes to the ERO on-shift and augmentation staffing, the design, conduct of system drills and tests, and the effectiveness of corrective actions.
+After initial inspection of the ERO on-shift and augmentation staffing and the augmentation activation system design, subsequent inspections need not repeat the review, but should focus on changes to the ERO on-shift and augmentation staffing, the augmentation activation system design, conduct of system drills and tests, and the effectiveness of corrective actions.

 The following inspection guidance section provides methods and examples of how the inspection requirements of this procedure could be completed.
 Use of the following guidance is at the discretion of the inspector.